 had already been formed.
 Attica comprised 139 political districts

 (demes), assigned variously to the recognized ten tribes; regardless of

 how far from the walled urban center a deme might be, its registered

 members were Athenian.

-Socrates' tribe was Antiochis, and his deme was Alopece (southeast of the city wall).
+Socrates's tribe was Antiochis, and his deme was Alopece (southeast of the city wall).
 Assuming that his stoneworker father, Sophroniscus, kept to the conventions, he carried the infant around the hearth, thereby formally admitting him into the family, five days after he was born, named him on the tenth day, presented him to his phratry (a regional hereditary association) and took responsibility for socializing him into the various institutions proper to an Athenian male.
-Literacy had become widespread among males since about 520, and there were a number of elementary schools teaching boys to read and write, along with the traditional gymnastics and music, by the 480s (Harris 1989: 55), so we can be confident that Socrates received a formal education and that Plato was not exaggerating when he described the young Socrates as eagerly acquiring the philosopher Anaxagoras' books (scrolls, to be more precise, Phaedo 98b).
+Literacy had become widespread among males since about 520, and there were a number of elementary schools teaching boys to read and write, along with the traditional gymnastics and music, by the 480s (Harris 1989, 55), so we can be confident that Socrates received a formal education and that Plato was not exaggerating when he described the young Socrates as eagerly acquiring the philosopher Anaxagoras's books (scrolls, to be more precise, Phaedo 98b).

 of Aeschylus, poetry of Pindar prominent